Fentanyl - Intranasal

 |

-Consider IV infusion after 2 to 3 doses.3 Continue naloxone doses every 2 to 3 minutes until infusion commenced.
+Consider IV infusion after more than 2 doses.
+Continue naloxone doses (IV every 2 to 3 minutes) until infusion commenced.

 |